First Things First (before Orientation)

 Registration for Classes (after Orientation)

 Your first year plan of study will be worked out between you and your faculty advisor, taking into consideration the recommendations presented at the orientation.
-Nevertheless, you will need to register for the core sequence of courses, URBDP 591 (Autumn), 592 (Winter), and 593 (Spring).
+Nevertheless, you will need to register for the core sequence of courses, URBDP 591 (Autumn), 592 (Winter), and 593 (Autumn).
 Please see the Core Curriculum for other Phase I requirements.

 To ensure quality mentoring, the Steering Committee asks students and advisors to adhere to the following meeting reporting system: